 Wherefore take unto you the whole armour of God, that ye may be able to withstand in the evil day, and having done all, to stand (Ephesians 6:13).

-In today’s Gospel reading, a powerful man learns the limits of his power when his son begins to die.
+In today’s second lesson, a powerful man learns the limits of his power when his son begins to die.
 The illness murdering the nobleman’s son doesn’t care about his money or status because it answers to a higher power than him or the governor or the emperor.
 This young man on his deathbed is feeling the sharp edge of mankind’s rebellion against his Creator; he is experiencing the grim penalty for a human people living in suicidal conflict with the natural order and its author.
-We can still hear a faint echo of this truth when both theists and atheists alike refer to a sickness as a ‘disorder.’
+We can still hear a faint echo of this truth when both theist and atheist alike refer to sickness as a ‘disorder.’
 The poisoned fruit of living in a chaotic, fallen world is that our very bodies are coming apart at the seams—rebelling against our wills just as we have rebelled against the perfect will of our Creator.
 This real decay and death besieging us are the daily reminders that a creature who doesn’t have full control of when he uses the bathroom can’t possibly be in a position to rule himself.
-Or, more relevant to today’s reading, a creature who can’t save his son from death can’t possibly be in a position to save himself.
+Or, more relevant to today’s reading, a creature who can’t save his son from death can’t possibly be able to save himself.
 This truth hits our faithful nobleman in the face, and so he humbles himself before a man who has none of the power people hoard and kill for, but who possesses all of the power which actually matters when the lies and distractions of this world are pulled away, and we see how naked and disarmed we truly are.

 Understanding the obvious limitations of our human race is where we must begin if we hope to grasp at all why St. Paul commands us to ‘be strong in the Lord and in the strength of his might’ (Ephesians 6:10).
 There is categorically no other place from which we can draw real strength because the Lord is the only human being to have defeated death; He is the destroyer of death, and no other power compares.
 To prove this truth, we can do a little experiment right now.
 Think of the person or persons you love most in the world.
 Now, stop them from ever dying.
-Or, perhaps, direct me to the gym or health food store or medicine which will stop you or them from ever dying.
+Or, perhaps, you can direct me to the gym or health food store or medicine which will stop you or them from ever dying.
 We can laugh at our little experiment because the only alternative is to cry as millions of people seek ultimate meaning and protection in the temporary, dying things of this world.
 Realizing the weakness of our modern gods leads to some uncomfortable questions.
 Why have children if their ultimate end is to fill a cemetery plot?
 Why get married if we are merely biding time before we embrace the cold darkness of the grave?
 Our fallen world tries to answer these questions.
 It says, ‘Have children because they will fulfill you,’ or ‘Find true love because if feels so good,’ but here, the secular humanists of the world unite to transform real human beings into mere objects for our temporary enjoyment.
-A child or a soul-mate simply becomes a more expensive version of the really good steak or exotic vacation.
+A child or a soulmate simply becomes a more expensive version of the really good steak or exotic vacation.